Why Investing in Employee Training & Development is Worth the Cost

 3) Allowing Employees to Grow Professionally Increases Engagement

 Employees with access to training and development programs have the advantage over employees in other companies who are left to seek out training opportunities on their own.
 The training creates a supportive workplace.
 Employees may gain access to training they wouldn't have otherwise known about or sought out themselves.
 Employees who feel appreciated and challenged through training opportunities may feel more satisfaction toward their jobs.
 This engagement expands past the retention; it builds commitment to the organization’s sustainability and long-term success and provides an invaluable Return-On-Investment.

-Investing in Training & Development provides an invaluable long-term ROI to support the organizational growth.
+Investing in training and development provides an invaluable long-term ROI to support the organizational growth.
 Well-trained employees are an asset to the business due to their increased motivation, loyalty and productivity.
-Longevity not only reduces recruitment cost but can result in cost savings across the board due to the establishment of a solid talent pipeline that will meet and exceed organizational goals.
+Longevity not only reduces recruitment cost, but can result in cost savings across the board due to the establishment of a solid talent pipeline that will meet and exceed organizational goals.